replit/blog/posts/fast-dev.md

 Clicking the “Run” button in the IDE was enough to trigger a deployment, and this was a blessing for most of the beginner students.
 This meant we no longer had to worry about Procfiles, configurations, requirements, and virtual machine types.

 For the unaware, most Python server hosting services require a user-submitted requirements.txt file with the packages and their right versions (the VM would then install them when deployed).
-Personally, the biggest “flex” Repl.it has over the other cloud providers is the automatic requirements.txt and config files generation; all we had to do is write our code and the IDE takes care of the rest.
+Personally, the biggest “flex” Replit has over the other cloud providers is the automatic requirements.txt and config files generation; all we had to do is write our code and the IDE takes care of the rest.

 An added bonus was the ability to add a .env file with our database keys and administrative credentials without worrying about intrusion or hacking.